Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 ### Snippets

-Mendix will add the "mx-name-`snippetCallName`-`widgetName`" for some Widgets from older Mendix versions.
-In newer versions, the the "mx-name-`widgetName`" is used.
-Take this into account when creating enumeration values.

-Important note: Snippets are not rendered as HTML elements by Mendix, even though Mendix does allow for adding a Class to a Snippet.
-In order to define Locators for Widgets inside a Snippet, is is always required to add a surrounding Container (rendered as a DIV element) to locate it.
+Snippets are not rendered as HTML elements by Mendix, even though Mendix does allow for adding a Class to a Snippet.
+In order to define Locators for Widgets inside a Snippet, add a surrounding Container rendered as a DIV element, with a representable name, to locate it.

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)